priya-gitTest/Python-Packaging-with-Pixi/episodes/project_metadata.md

 greet  = { cmd = "echo 'Happy Python Packaging!'" }
 ```
 ## Lockfiles
-It has everything we need, to reporoduce our project environment.
+It has everything we need, to reporoduce the project environment.
 It is generated from the dependeicines specidied in the `.toml` file.

 ::::::::::::::::::::::::::::::::::::: keypoints
 - Need to have a `pyproject.toml` file